Blue Banisters: Release and promotion

 The promotion for Blue Banisters was minimal compared to Del Rey's previous releases, mainly due to Del Rey deactivating her social media accounts in September 2021.

-The official album artwork was revealed on July 4, 2021, the album's original release date.
-Del Rey addressed this, captioning the post "Happy fourth, Album out later".
+Del Rey first revealed cover art for the album on April 28, 2021.
+The initial album art depicts a selfie that Del Rey had previously posted in August 2020 with a sepia-toned filter.
+The art was heavily criticized as being unprofessional looking by both fans and critics.
+New official album artwork was revealed via an Instagram post on July 4, 2021, with Del Rey captioning the post "Happy fourth, Album out later".
 The cover depicts Del Rey sitting on a porch between her dogs, Tex and Mex (who are mentioned in the album's title track).
 The artwork references Tracy Nelson's album cover for Poor Man's Paradise (1973).

 Alternate covers for the album were released on September 8, 2021, alongside the album's track listing and digital and physical pre-orders.
 Retail chains Target, HMV, and Urban Outfitters revealed their exclusive editions of the record featuring more alternate covers, all photographed by Neil Krug.

+On September 3, 2021, Del Rey posted the cover for the single "Arcadia" on her Instagram account and revealed the song would be released the following Wednesday, September 8.
+A day before the release of the song, Del Rey shared an additional snippet, captioning it with a small written teaser of the album's general themes, mentioning she's never felt the need to explain her story "but if you’re interested this album does tell it- and does pretty much nothing more."
+On September 8, 2021, the album's pre-order was released along with "Arcadia", revealing the album would be released October 22, 2021.

 Blue Banisters was released on October 22, 2021, by Interscope and Polydor Records.
 The same day, in promotion of the album, Del Rey appeared on the American late-night talk show The Late Show with Stephen Colbert and performed "Arcadia".

+Singles

+"Blue Banisters" was released as the album's lead single alongside the songs "Text Book" and "Wildflower Wildfire" on May 20, 2021.
+A music video was released for the song.

+"Arcadia" was released as the album's second single on September 8, 2021, alongside the album pre-order.
+Two music videos were released.